sandshrewmetaprotocols/alkanes-docs/docs/developers/quickstart.md

 ## Deploy a custom contract

-Next we will deploy a custom "user owned" tokencontract.
+Next we will deploy a custom "user owned" token contract.
 This contract will allow users to mint tokens where the entire supply is sent to the user.

 If you have not already done so, familiarize yourself with [alkane contract development](./contracts-building).